Chat with us on WhatsApp

 Dr Bonaros is often asked, “Does topical finasteride work?” along with, “Is topical finasteride safe?”

 Topical finasteride results in significantly improved hair count compared to a placebo and is well tolerated.
 Its effect is similar to oral finasteride but with markedly lower systemic exposure and less impact on serum DHT concentrations.
-Several topical finasteride studies found an overall decrease in the rate of male hair loss.
-Finasteride as a topical treatment may work to increase your total and terminal hair counts.

 Oral vs topical finasteride